gutentags/gutentag/README.md

 The `body` is a special kind of node in a virtual document.
 It represents a point in the actual document that the given tag will control.
-Bodies can be added and removed from the virtual document, and all of their content will be added or removed from the actual document.
+Bodies can be added and removed from the virtual document, and all of their content will be (synchronously) added or removed from the actual document.
 However, bodies do not introduce a container element, like a `<div>`.
 This is critical for the Gutenttag structural tags, `<repeat>`, `<reveal>`, and `<choose>`, since you may or may not need a container element around them or